-Steel grade F1 is normally used for simpler equipment with the exception of the superferrites which have extremely low C and N contents.
-The steels within grade F1 can, if need be, replace steels of the grades A2 and A3 and be used at higher chloride content.
+Steels of grade F1 are normally used for simpler equipment with the exception of the superferrites, which have extremely low C and N contents.
+The steels within grade F1 can, if need be, replace steels of grades A2 and A3 and be used in an environment with a higher chloride content.